asmorger/cash/README.md

 ### Cache Key Registry

-The cache key registry is how we, as developers, can map complex types to simple string representations for incorporation into cache keys.
+The cache key registry is how we, as developers, can map complex types to simple string representations for incorporation into the cache key generation process.

 Consider the following example: